KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 * **Motion through the Underworld:** A conscious declivous centropic quest for deeper knowledge and lawful power.

-* **Stripping at the Gates:** The systematic Deconstruction of her Superficial Soul / Mind attributes (crown, rod, robes) until only the naked essence remains.
+* **Stripping at the Gates:** The systematic Deconstruction of her L₂ (SS / SM: Anthra / Nousa) attributes (crown, rod, robes) until only the naked essence remains.

 * **Dissolution and Suspension:** The Sojourn in Entropic Stasis.